 - Teacher’s Forum

 - My Account

 *Martin D. Jenkins was born on this date in 1904.
 He was a Black educator and administrator.

-From 1935–1937, Jenkins was registrar and professor of education at North Carolina A&T, from 1937–1938, he was dean of instruction at Cheyney University, and from 1938–1948, he was professor of education at Howard University.
+From 1935–to 1937, Jenkins was registrar and professor of education at North Carolina A&T, from 1937–to 1938, he was dean of instruction at Cheyney University, and from 1938–to 1948, he was professor of education at Howard University.
 Jenkins was also President of Morgan State College of Baltimore in 1948.
 He published more than 80 scholarly articles and monographs and lectured on topics related to his expertise throughout the world.
-He also served on several presidential commissions, councils and task forces.
+He also served on several presidential commissions, councils, and task forces.

 Morgan State University